Names of Singapore: Etymology of Singapore

 Many scholars, however, believe that the person Sang Nila Utama and the story of the founding of Singapura to be fictional, and a number of alternative suggestions for the origin of the name of Singapore have been given.
 For example, it has been proposed that the name was adopted by Parameswara to show that he was reestablishing in Singapore the lion throne that he had originally set up in Palembang.
 In this version of events, the lion throne was set up as a challenge to the Javanese Majapahit Empire, and the Javanese then drove Parameswara out of Palembang as a consequence of this defiance.
 Parameswara fled to Temasek, whereupon he assassinated the local ruler and usurped the throne.
 The change of name from Temasek to Singapura may therefore serve to strengthen his claim over the island.
 Others linked the name to the Javanese kingdom Singhasari as well as a Majapahit Buddhist sect whose adherents were referred to as lions.

 Cantino planisphere (1502) showing Singapore at the tip of the Malay Peninsula, written as Bargimgaparaa.
 The Portuguese had not yet arrived at the Malay Peninsula and its depiction is therefore inaccurate.

 Early Portuguese sources from the 16th century do not indicate that the name meant "lion city", in fact they suggest that it meant falsa demora, perhaps meaning a "wrong, tricky or challenging interruption [of the voyage] or place to stay", and that it may have been named after a strait.
 Some modern scholars have proposed alternative readings of the name Singapura; for example, it has been suggested that the singa in the name may simply be the Malay word singgah meaning "stop over" indicating it was a stopover place.
-Yet another, based on names found in old maps, proposed that the name Singapura may have came from the strait as [bar]-čin-gapura, where "čin" is China and "gopara" is a "gate" in Sanskrit, and the bar in the name may be from either Arabic or Persian meaning "a large body of water" that may also be used to refer to a coastal kingdom.
+Another theory, based on names such as barcingapura found on older maps, proposes that the name Singapura may have came from bâr-čin, a term used in the Islamic world to refer to the coast of China and the western coast of the South China Sea, combined with a Malay or Javanese derivative of the Sanskrit word for "gateway", gopara.
+According to this theory, "čin" is China, bâr is either from an Arabic word for "a large body of water" or a Persian word for a port or coastal kingdom, and the name originally referred to the Singapore Strait.
 [Bar]-čin-gapura therefore may mean "gateway to the port of China".
 Although it is believed that the name Singapura replaced Temasek some time in the 14th century, the origin of the name cannot be determined with certainty.